 “How We Roll” celebrates Metro Transit employees who commute and travel to many other destinations using transit or by biking, walking or carpooling.

-What do you enjoy most about your commute?
+What do you like most about using transit?

 The biggest thing for me is not having to worry about focusing on the road.
 When I take transit, I have a professional doing that for me, and I can relax, read, look at TikTok and do other things that are a lot more enjoyable than thinking about the car in front of me.

 How does taking transit impact the work you do?